 At the end of the book, after months of tortuous arguments with his famous tutor Pangloss concerning the best way to live life, Candide meets an old man sitting under an arbour of orange trees.
 The man is happy with his lot; he has twenty acres which he tends with his children and is ignorant of the political machinations of Constantinople and beyond.
 Candide leaves the farm a changed man: That old fellow… seemed to me to have done much better for himself than those six kings we had the honour of supping with.
 He returns to his small estate and organises his life according to the simple principle that happiness is to be found in cultivating the land, relationships and talents that surround you.
 His wife Cunegonde discovers she has a flair for pastry making and Brother Giroflee is a good carpenter.
 Candide concludes that in order to obtain happiness ‘We must cultivate our garden’.

-Nathan Coley has mounted these words on a scaffolding structure at the far end of the [insert name of room in the Lighthouse] room at the Lighthouse for the exhibition ‘Northern City (Between Light and Dark)’.
+Nathan Coley has mounted these words on a scaffolding structure at the far end of the gallery at the Lighthouse for the exhibition ‘Northern City (Between Light and Dark)’.
 Located above Gross.
 Max.’ display mechanism for images and models of past and present Edinburgh, the statement is powerful and complex.
 The use of the plural ‘we’ is inclusive, conveying the sense that a joint effort is necessary for an endeavour to have any effect.
 The imperative ‘must’ lends an active, almost dictatorial tone.
 The words ‘cultivate’ and ‘garden’ are loaded with metaphorical weight: we can cultivate our minds, our souls, our relationships as well as the soil.
 Our ‘garden’ might constitute a house, a spirit, a child or a patch of land.

 The intention of Voltaire to allow for multiple interpretations is clear and this is the point that interests Coley.
 A literal reading of the statement is obvious: tend to your garden and you will feel better about life.
 A broader, metaphorical reading might yield an anti-church, anti-royalty message which propounds an active, self-reliant approach to life; a belief that a hunger for knowledge and understanding can be satiated through investigation and hard work rather than reliance on fate, tenuous beliefs or social standing.